ColinBurner/Book-Search-Engine/README.md

 ## Usage

 Search for a book!
 Any book you can think of, type it in the search bar and click submit search button.
 This will display all results for your input.
 Click login/sign up in the navbar to sign up for an account so that the application will remember your saved books.
+Once you have created an account, try another search for books you like and click the save this book! button.
+When you do, you'll see the button changed to say "This book has already been saved."
+Now you can go to the navbar in the top right and click "See Your Books" to see your saved books.
+On this page you can delete saved books.

 ## Visuals